nightdevil00/calos/README.md

 This is a pretty decent spot to talk about how to interact with the operating system as a whole.
   - Workspace 1 is always active, even if it's blank (this allows you to scroll through it even if there are no windows currently active).
   - Workspace 2 deals with system interaction.
 Your btop++ lives here, as does an interactive terminal.
 CAVA (your audio visualizer) and cmus (tui-based music player) are here.
   - Workspace 3 is your gaming stuff.
 Discord.
 Steam.

+### Defaults

+Trying to distance itself from various "opinionated" setups as much as possible, calOS ships with a few defaults.
+These include: Firefox (web browser), Alacritty (terminal), cmus (tui music player), paru (it's better than yay stop being a baby and just try it), various tui-based applications (dust, bluetui, imapala), I forgot everything else.
+* **Open your system settings (SUPER + ESCAPE) and navigate to System -> Packages to see what is installed.** Remove whatever you dislike from there.

 # Installation and Configuration